buildpacks/community/README.md

 ## Working Groups
 Working group meetings are a great place to more directly communicate with other members of the community.
 These meetings occur weekly.

-- Meeting 1 - Wednesdays at XX:XX UTC
+- Meeting 1 - Wednesdays at 3pm EST/EDT (19:00 UTC)
-- Meeting 2 - Thursdays at XX:XX UTC
+- Meeting 2 - Thursdays at 2pm EST/EDT (18:00 UTC)

-For the most up-to-date information regarding these meetings please see, and subscribe to, our [calendar](https://lists.cncf.io/g/cncf-buildpacks/calendar).

 #### Meeting